ismailceylan/restorm/README.md

 	// this word refers to QueryBuilder instance console.log( this );
 }

-const post = await Post.find( 1 );

-post.id = 12;
-post.on( 304, postNotModified );

-await post.patch();
 ```

-This time `on` method is not static.
-That means it's on the same context with the model that represents the resource and model has it's own query builder object.
-It will bind the event listener that we gave it to this query builder and return the model's itself.
-Also, patching process will go over the same query builder instance.
+This time, the `on` method is not static.
+It operates on the context of the model that represents the resource and the model has its own query builder object.
+It will bind the event listener we provided to this query builder and return the model's itself.
+Also, patching will happen over the same query builder instance.

 ## Global Event Binding
 Sometimes we want to add event listeners to all queries to track events globally (app level).